Sabbatical FAQ

 - Reflection and Revision.
 During this phase, he will consider how God has spoken in the past and posture himself to hear His voice in the present and for the future.
 He will schedule extended times alone with God, to listen for his voice and what God wants to say to him, and ask the Father, “What changes in ministry, leadership, thoughts and habits would you like me to change as a result of hearing from You?”

-- Re-Entry: Prepare to transition back into ministry and leadership.
+- Renewal and Re-Entry: Prepare to transition back into ministry and leadership.